gmargonato/tmb/README.md

-# tmb - Tibia Mac Bot
-A tibia bot built using SikuliX for MacOS X
+A tibia bot built in Jython